open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 Therefore, we use the generic YAML resource type.
-In practice, you should always use a resource type describing the real meaning of the content, for example something like `kubernetesManifest`, This enables tools working with specific content to understand the resource set of a component version.
+In practice, you should always use a resource type describing the real meaning of the content, for example something like `kubernetesManifest`.
+This enables tools working with specific content to understand the resource set of a component version.

 ```go